Ada-C7/Linked-List/README.md

 # Linked List in Go
-This was an assignment completed during my time at Ada Developers Academy.
+Assignment completed during my time at Ada Developers Academy.
 It implements methods for a linked list, along with a test suite, written in Go.

 Original instructions below: